xarvatium/the-random-project/README.md

 ##### Article
  - This gives you a random wikipedia article with a title, summary, and url
 ##### Number
- - This gives you a number from a min/max that you **must** provide or the bot will give an error
+ - This gives you a number from a min/max that you can give, or just use it as `;generate number` and it will give a number from 1-100
 ##### Video
  - This gives you a random video from YouTube
 ##### Color